15 Halloween Symbols Explained

 This meant that spirits of dead loved ones would return to their homes on Halloween night to visit.
-Living relatives would leave out food as snacks and even chairs to rest in.
+Living relatives would leave out food as snacks and even put out chairs for loved ones to rest in.

 Later traditions like guising, mumming and souling led to our modern day version of trick or treating.
-You can read more about it on our Halloween traditions page.
+You can read more about these on our Halloween traditions page.